corda/corda/docs/source/deploy-locally.rst

 Log in to the admin page of your router (often ``192.168.0.1`` in your browser bar.

+.. note:: Router administration IP and log in credentials are usually
+	  on the bottom or side of your router.

 Navigate to the ``port forwarding`` section of the admin console.

 Add rules for the following ports which Corda uses: